 What Does the P0132 Code Mean?

-When the powertrain control module (PCM) registers the P0132 trouble code, it indicates that some problem with the O2 oxygen sensor exists.
-To be more specific, when the PCM monitors that the O2 oxygen sensor’s voltage is above 450 millivolts for more than twenty seconds, the P0132 trouble code is triggered.
+If the powertrain control module (PCM) registers the error code P0132, this indicates that there is a problem with the O2 oxygen sensor.
+More specifically, if the PCM monitors that the O2 oxygen sensor voltage is above 450 millivolts for more than twenty seconds, error code P0132 will be triggered.

-Talking about the O2 oxygen sensor, its primary task is to monitor the amount of oxygen content in the exhaust gasses once these gasses pass through the combustion process.
-This information is necessary to ensure optimal engine performance and keep the pollution as low as possible.
-Any issue with the O2 oxygen sensor disrupts the performance of the vehicle and would trigger the P0132 trouble code.
+Speaking of O2 oxygen sensors: Their main task is to monitor the amount of oxygen in the exhaust gases when these gases pass through the combustion process.
+This information is necessary to ensure optimum engine performance and keep pollution to a minimum.
+Any problem with the O2 oxygen sensor will interfere with the performance of the vehicle and will trigger error code P0132.

-Although the P0132 trouble code requires serious attention, sometimes the drivers do not experience any symptoms when the code is triggered.
-However, when the problem is ignored for some time, these are some common symptoms the driver will experience:
+Although error code P0132 requires serious attention, sometimes no symptoms occur when the code is triggered.
+However, if the problem is ignored for some time, these are some common symptoms that the driver will experience:

 - Increased fuel consumption

 - Black smoke coming out of the exhaust pipe